adobe/aio-cli-plugin-cloudmanager/README.md

   PIPELINEID  the pipeline id

 OPTIONS
+  -j, --json                   output in json
-  -p, --programId=programId    the programId. if not specified, defaults to 'cloudmanager_programid' config value -r, --passphrase=passphrase  the passphrase for the private-key
+  -p, --programId=programId    the programId. if not specified, defaults to 'cloudmanager_programid' config value -r, --passphrase=passphrase  the passphrase for the private-key -y, --yaml                   output in yaml
 ```

 _See code: [src/commands/cloudmanager/get-current-execution.js](https://github.com/adobe/aio-cli-plugin-cloudmanager/blob/0.14.1/src/commands/cloudmanager/get-current-execution.js)_